qcr/rosdata/docs/source/getting_started/cl_tools.rst

 Example
 -----------------

-We have provided a complete extraction example.
+A complete extraction example is provided.
 Download the :download:`example (50MB) <../assets/example.zip>` and extract it to any location.
 Then run the following commands:

 .. code-block:: bash

-    cd <path_to_extracted_example>
+    cd <path/to/extracted/example>
     rosdata extract example.bag example_extraction_config.yaml data

-This example is extracting the data contained within the :code:`example.bag` using the specifications contained within the :code:`example_extraction_config.yaml` and outputting the extracted data into a folder located at :code:`<path_to_extracted_example>/data`.
+This example is extracting the data contained within the :code:`example.bag` using the specifications contained within the :code:`example_extraction_config.yaml` and outputting the extracted data into a folder located at :code:`<path/to/extracted/example>/data`.